Cauheu/AFED/README.md

 the selected data set.

 # Data description
-RowNumber - corresponds to the record number (line) and does not affect the result. \\
-CustomerId - contains random values and does not affect the result.\\
+RowNumber - corresponds to the record number (line) and does not affect the result. \n CustomerId - contains random values and does not affect the result.\\
 Surname - the client's last name does not affect his decision to leave the bank.\\
 CreditScore - can affect the outflow of customers because the customer with a higher